 - Performance- The healthcare applications may need to give ready access of patient data when required so performance testing becomes very important when developing healthcare apps.
 Your app needs to be testing against high load and performance benchmarks.

-Working with a specialized healthcare software development company which has a wide range of experience in healthcare app development and is well-versed with the compliance and security challenges involved pays off better in the long run.
+Working with a specialized healthcare software development company such as Arkenea, which has a wide range of experience in healthcare app development and is well-versed with the compliance and security challenges involved pays off better in the long run.